Reportable Social Security Benefits

 |1.
 Enter the amount from Box 5 of form(s) SSA-1099.
 If you filed a joint federal return, enter the totals for both spouses.
 Do not include Railroad Retirement benefits from form RRB-1099 here.||1.|

-Iowa taxpayers who received Social Security benefits in 2016 and claimed bonus depreciation / section 179 on their federal returns may have to recompute their reportable benefits on the worksheet.
+Iowa taxpayers who received Social Security benefits in 2020 and claimed depreciation / section 179 on their federal returns or have other Iowa net income nonconformity may have to recompute their reportable benefits on the worksheet.
+For other Iowa nonconformity adjustments see line 14 and IA Schedule A.

-Those who need to recompute the reportable Social Security benefits should add the adjustment from line 5 of Schedule IA 4562A to the other amounts shown on line 3 of the Social Security Worksheet from the federal return and the RRB 1099.
-The rest of the form is then completed with the amounts normally used to complete the worksheet from the federal 1040 or 1040A.
+Those who need to recompute the reportable Social Security benefits should add the adjustment from line 5 of Schedule IA 4562A and all other Iowa net income nonconformity to the other amounts shown on line 5 of the Social Security Worksheet from the federal return and the RRB 1099.
+The rest of the form is then completed with the amounts normally used to complete the worksheet from the federal 1040.

 (These were excluded from federal AGI.):